Nick-Chesi/CS4500P3/README.txt

 NOTE FOR TESTING PURPOSES THE EDITED LIST-FORMING.C IS NAMED list-formingMod.c, ALL TEST RESULTS FROM THE COMPILED BIN WILL SHOW THIS...
 Note 1000 Microseconds = 1 Milisecond, 1000 Miliseconds = 1 second.
+Also as K value increased the time increased as well, same with threads.
 Test Results Supplied Code (K Values Tested: 200, 400, 800, 1600), (Threads testes 2, 4, 8, 16, 32, 64, 128):
 K = 200:
 2 Threads: Total run time is 602 microseconds.